 - Digitizing and archiving slide and B&W negative collections.

 Richard’s education is in photography and sculpture and his career has spanned the globe shooting in locations including Tokyo, Hong Kong, Sydney and London.
-He photographs architectural interiors and exteriors, landscape, food and beverage, small product and people for international hotel and resort clients.
-Richard has taught classes, workshops and guest lectures on the university level at UTA, TWU, UNT and NYU and is a lynda.com author.
-Richard sees photography as both a technical craft and an art form and loves to continue to share the process through tutoring and workshops at DCP.
+He photographs architectural interiors and exteriors, landscape, food, product and people for international hotel and resort clients.
+Richard sees photography as both a technical craft and an art form, has taught at the university level and is a lynda.com author.

-- Everything Photoshop from the basics to photo realistic compositing, image manipulation and retouching techniques including removing and replacing objects, windows or backgrounds, product enhancement as well as skin and beauty polishing.
+- Everything Photoshop from the basics to photo realistic compositing, image manipulation and retouching techniques including removing and replacing objects, product enhancement as well as skin and beauty polishing.
 The goal is to leave no trace of the manipulation involved.

 - Planning a digital workflow for high production values, knowing what is needed to be captured on set to successfully complete the image in post.

-- Advanced camera technique including multi exposure processes, view camera movements for perspective and focus control, tilt/shift and specialty lenses.
+- Advanced camera technique including view camera movements for perspective and focus control, tilt/shift and specialty lenses.